-The apartment unit inventory in the previous housing inventory section included the number of apartment units in Horsham and Montgomery County (1,562 and 40,892, respectively).
-However, the following analysis reflects data for different apartment submarkets, whose boundaries a.)
-Apartment Inventory data for different apartment submarkets, whose boundaries differ from the Township and County lines.
-REIS determines apartment submarkets based upon natural, manmade, and economic boundaries.
-The submarkets are sensitive to the contiguous of areas real "move estate that tend to together."
+The apartment unit inventory in the previous housing inventory section included the number of apartment units in Horsham and Montgomery County (1,562)and 40,892, respectively).
+However, the analysis following reflects data for different apartment submarkets, whose boundaries differ from the Township and County lines.
+REIS determines apartment submarkets based upon natural, manmade, and economic boundaries. submarkets are sensitive to the contiguous of areas real "move estate that tend to toaether."
 As such, the consultant obtained information for the "Horsham Submarket" which contains the NAS-JRB Willow Grove study area site as well as the "Moreland & Abington Submarket" which borders Horsham Township (Map 7-2).

 The Horsham apartment submarket is smaller than the Moreland/Abington submarket.
 In the first quarter of 2011, Horsham had an inventory of 6,205 units and Moreland/Abington had 8,993 units (Figure 7-7).
-General trends indicate that the apartment inventory in

-Moreland/Abington has remained relatively flat since 2005.
+General trends indicate that the apartment inventory in Moreland/Abington has remained relatively flat since 2005.
 However, the Horsham submarket experienced a rise in inventory in 2008, when 346 new units came on-line.
 Since then, there has been no new development of apartment units in buildings with more than 40 units in either submarket.

 Apartment projections indicate that the Moreland/Abington inventory will remain flat into the future.
-However, the Horsham submarket is projected to steadily increase in units into the next five years.
+However, Horsham submarket projected to steadily increase in units into the next five years.
 In total, there are 373 new units projected to come on-line from 2011 through 2015.